anmabu/bedRMod/README.md

 # bedRMod

-This project is about converting RNA sequencing data into the new epitranscriptomics unified data format(EUF), **bedRMod**. bedRMod does contain the read data of modifications a per site-level (as opposed to SAM/BAM with Mm tags which contain the information per read-level).
+This project is about converting RNA modification data into the new epitranscriptomics unified data format(EUF), **bedRMod**. bedRMod contains the read data of RNA modifications per site (as opposed to SAM/BAM with Mm tags which contain the information per read-level).

 The available options are conversion from:
 - xlsx and its relatives (e.g. xls)